vanowm/FireTray/README.md

 Hopefully I can revive this great add-on for TB60.
 Still not fully functional but we got an icon in the tray again :-)

+Working:

+Preferences menu
+Tray icon
+Open/close thunderbird clicking on the icon

-Still not working:
+Still NOT working:

 Getting accounts
 Unread / new messages check
 And probably a lot of other stuff

 For now I will only work on the Linux version.